 The Company assesses the characteristics of business, monitors short-term cash flows, and constructs the completed mechanism of liquidity risk management.
 Furthermore, the Company manages market liquidity risk cautiously by considering market trading volumes and adequacy of holding positions with symmetric.
-To decentralize market risk when investment and to maintain investment each aspect (such as asset category, maturity, region, currency and tools) diversification.
-Planning emergency financing plan in order to assess how the Company in the long term illiquid environment still regularly operate to pay emergency and major funding requirements.
+To decentralize market risk when investment and to maintain investment each aspect (such as asset category, maturity, region, currency and tools) diversification, and also plan strategies for abnormal and emergency capital requirements to facilitate the Company's operations in the event of liquidity shortfalls still regularly operate to pay emergency and major funding requirements.

 The Company regularly monitors market liquidity and formulates plans to use the funds depending on market conditions and funding demand arrangements for liquidity assets portfolio.
-To deal with possible liquidity risk early, the company reports duration of assets and liabilities quarterly, creates cash flow model and reviews cash flow status regularly.
+To deal with possible liquidity risk early, the Company reports duration of assets and liabilities quarterly, creates cash flow model and reviews cash flow status regularly.